Mestizos in Mexico: History

 Although the concept of mestizo has been generally praised in Mexican intellectual circles, it has recently been criticized; according to detractors, it delegitimizes the importance of race in Mexico by saying that "(racism) [does] not exist here (in Mexico), as everybody is Mestizo."
 A study concludes that Mexico introducing racial classification and accepting itself as a multicultural country (rather than a monolithic mestizo country) would benefit Mexican society as a whole.
-Other critics say that the ideology could not homogenize Mexico's races because it sought to "whiten" indigenous peoples rather than "Indianize" whites and accidentally erased minority ethnic groups (such as Afro-Mexicans) from history.
+Other critics say that the ideology could not homogenize Mexico's races because it sought to "whiten" Indigenous peoples rather than "Indianize" whites and accidentally erased minority ethnic groups (such as Afro-Mexicans) from history.

-Outside Mexico, the word mestizo is still used to refer to people with mixed indigenous and European ancestry.
-This does not conform to present-day Mexican usage, where a person of indigenous genetic heritage would be considered mestizo by rejecting his indigenous culture or not speaking an indigenous language and a person with little (or no) indigenous genetic heritage would be considered indigenous by speaking an indigenous language or identifying with an indigenous cultural heritage.
+Outside Mexico, the word mestizo is still used to refer to people with mixed Indigenous and European ancestry.
+This does not conform to present-day Mexican usage, where a person of Indigenous genetic heritage would be considered mestizo by rejecting his Indigenous culture or not speaking an Indigenous language and a person with little (or no) Indigenous genetic heritage would be considered Indigenous by speaking an Indigenous language or identifying with an Indigenous cultural heritage.
 In some regions, such as the Yucatán Peninsula, mestizo refers to Maya-speaking populations in traditional communities for historical reasons.
 In Chiapas, Ladino is used instead of mestizo.

-Mestizo is not widely used in contemporary Mexican society; its use is limited to social and cultural studies when referring to the non-indigenous Mexican population.
-It has a pejorative connotation; most Mexicans who would be defined as mstizos in sociological literature would probably self-identify as Mexicans, complicating their quantification via self-identification.
+Mestizo is not widely used in contemporary Mexican society; its use is limited to social and cultural studies when referring to the non-Indigenous Mexican population.
+It has a pejorative connotation; most Mexicans who would be defined as mestizos in sociological literature would probably self-identify as Mexicans, complicating their quantification via self-identification.
 This contrasts with ethno-racial terms such as "Indian", "White" and "Black", still common in everyday Mexican social interactions.

 Genetic studies

 Population genetics

-Mexicans who are biologically mestizo are primarily of European and Native American ancestry.
+Mexicans who are genetically mestizo are primarily of European and Native American ancestry.

 At the end of the colonial period, about 10 percent of the population (Euromestizos and Indomestizos were estimated at 1,000,000 and 600,000, respectively).

 The mestizo ideology, which has blurred racial lines at the institutional level, has significantly influenced Mexican genetic studies.
-Since the criteria used in studies to determine if a Mexican is mestizo or indigenous are often cultural traits (such as language spoken) instead of racial self-identification or a phenotype-based selection, studies of populations considered indigenous because of the language spoken (like the Nahuas from Veracruz) indicate a higher degree of European genetic admixture than populations considered mestizo in other studies.
-Populations considered mestizo are also genetically similar to continental European peoples (like those in Durango) or European Americans (like those in Jalisco).
+Since the criteria used in studies to determine if a Mexican is mestizo or Indigenous are often cultural traits (such as language spoken) instead of racial self-identification or a phenotype-based selection, studies of populations considered Indigenous because of the language spoken (like the Nahuas from Veracruz) indicate a higher degree of European genetic admixture than populations considered mestizo in other studies.
+Populations considered mestizo are also genetically closer to continental European peoples (like those in Durango) or European Americans (like those in Jalisco).